ITByteOrg/devops-world/README.md

 ### **Install Python (If Not Installed)**

-Before proceeding, **ensure Python is installed**.
 ### **Windows Users:**

-1. Download Python from the official site: Python.org
+1. Download Python from the official site: python.org

 2. Run the installer and **check the box to add Python to PATH**.